Acropolis of Athens

 Price

-Up to 25 years old belonging to the EU and under 5 years old outside the EU: free entrance.
+Youth up to 25 years old belonging to the EU: free admission.

 Transport